PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 **Front-Office**

 - Guess Order Tracking redirects to shop Homepage when the Friendly URLs are disabled [#20194](https://github.com/PrestaShop/PrestaShop/issues/20194)
-- An error is error is displayed on the checkout if Legal compliance module is installed [#12509](https://github.com/PrestaShop/PrestaShop/issues/12509)
+- An error is displayed on the checkout if the Legal compliance module is installed [#12509](https://github.com/PrestaShop/PrestaShop/issues/12509)
-- Checkout slowdown when many orders are made with Guest account [#16584](https://github.com/PrestaShop/PrestaShop/issues/16584)
+- Checkout slowdown when many orders are made with a Guest account [#16584](https://github.com/PrestaShop/PrestaShop/issues/16584)
 - Ecotax is displayed tax excl instead of tax incl in FO [#18835](https://github.com/PrestaShop/PrestaShop/issues/18835)
 - Confirmation button on Checkout should be disabled if Terms and conditions are not approved [#19161](https://github.com/PrestaShop/PrestaShop/issues/19161)

 **Back-Office**

-- An exception is thrown when adding invalid parameter to Language form and "No picture" image [#22500](https://github.com/PrestaShop/PrestaShop/issues/22500)
+- An exception is thrown when adding an invalid parameter to the Language form and "No picture" image [#22500](https://github.com/PrestaShop/PrestaShop/issues/22500)
 - In Back-Office, some of the js parts rely on form field's ids and attributes that are modified since 1.7.8 [#21819](https://github.com/PrestaShop/PrestaShop/issues/21819)
 - The number of characters is only checked by the Front-End [#19505](https://github.com/PrestaShop/PrestaShop/issues/19505)
 - Possibility to create catalog price rule with a percentage value greater than 100% [#19013](https://github.com/PrestaShop/PrestaShop/issues/19013)